Clostridium beijerinckii

 Clostridium beijerinckii is a gram positive, rod shaped, motile bacterium of the genus Clostridium.
 It has been isolated from feces and soil.
-Produces oval to subterminal spores. it is named after Martinus Beijerinck who is a Dutch bacteriologist.
+It produces oval to subterminal spores.
+It is named after Martinus Beijerinck, who is a Dutch bacteriologist.

-Industrially interesting for its ability to produce butanol, acetone and/or isopropanol at strictly anaerobic conditions at 37 °C using a wide range of substrates including (but not limited to) pentoses, hexoses and starch.
-Its ability to grow in simple, inexpensive media, stability in regard to strain degeneration, good adaptability to continuous processes and sustained production of solvents well into the log phase are other advantages of this bacterium.
+It is of commercial interest for its ability to produce butanol, acetone and/or isopropanol at strictly anaerobic conditions at 37 °C, using a wide range of substrates including (but not limited to) pentoses, hexoses and starch.
+Other advantages of this bacterium include its ability to grow in simple, inexpensive media, stability in regard to strain degeneration, good adaptability to continuous processes and sustained production of solvents well into the log phase.

-Recent developments have shown it is a possible candidate for efficient hydrogen production.
+Recent developments have shown it is a potential candidate for efficient hydrogen production.